 The UK has a well-developed communications infrastructure.
 A number of cellphone/mobile phone providers offer national coverage and there are well-established landline phone networks.
 In populated urban areas, there should be good mobile signal but as we head into rural areas, especially in Scotland and Northern Ireland, signal may fluctuate.
 Internet and Wi-Fi are easily accessible in most urban areas and most hotels and restaurants provide free WIFI.
 Please check data roaming charges for the UK with your service provider before leaving home as these can quickly become very expensive.
 Please note to check roaming charges with your operator when travelling from Northern Ireland to the Republic of Ireland, as this may differ.

 The currency of the United Kingdom is the Pound Sterling £ (GBP).
-Credit cards are widely accepted at almost all shops, bars and restaurants nowadays, even for small transactions.
+Debit and Credit cards are widely accepted at almost all shops, bars and restaurants even for small transactions.
 When travelling in Scotland and Northern Ireland, you may receive notes issued by the Bank of Scotland or Ulster Bank (N Ireland).
-Though these are legal tender in the UK, you may struggle to spend them out of the area as they are not common tender in the other regions of the UK.
+Though these are legal tender throughout the UK.
+Some smaller establishments in England prefer not to take cash from these banks.

-Many transactions are now carried out ‘contactless’ and there are some situations where cash is no longer accepted, for example on London buses.
-Nevertheless, it is advisable to carry money in cash with you as well.
-ATMs are widely available in cities, but not so in smaller villages.
+Many transactions are now carried out ‘contactless’ and there are some situations where cash is no longer accepted, for example on certain public transport such as London buses.
+It is advisable to carry a small amount of money in cash with you.
+ATMs are widely available in cities, but not always in smaller villages and rural areas.

 Prices in the UK can vary considerably.
-The north is cheaper than the south for all items, from day to day essentials, transport to eating out.
-Prices in London are high, especially in tourist hotspots, so expect to budget more for these days.
-Prices are on average however with other main European countries.
+Prices in London and in tourist hotspots are higher than elsewhere, so expect to budget more for these days.
+Prices are on an average with other main European countries.

 • Bank Opening

 Banks in the UK are usually open 9am – 5pm Monday to Friday, with most open Saturday mornings as well.
-However, banks are becoming rare in the UK with most moving online.
+Most banking in the UK is now done online and High Street branches only exist in larger town centres.

 After feedback from previous guests, we offer a group tipping package for this tour.
 Look out for more information in your pre-tour emails.

 British food is one of the most varied in the world.
-Traditional dishes of an English Breakfast, fish and chips, Shepherd's Pie and a warming hotpot sit alongside Chicken Tikka Masala or Balti curries, pasta dishes that have been tweaked to UK tastes and jerk chicken from the Carribbean.
-The traditional British and regional dishes are nevertheless having a revival, spurred on by the many farmers markets you will find across the country, selling fresh local produce.
-And whilst in the UK, be sure to try one of the tipples - from the many craft breweries and distilleries, a booming industry, to the whiskies of Scotland.
+Traditional dishes of an English Breakfast, fish and chips, Shepherd's Pie and a warming hotpot sit alongside Chicken Tikka Masala or Balti curries, pasta dishes that have been tweaked to UK tastes and jerk chicken from the Caribbean.
+Good quality traditional dishes are having a revival, spurred on by the many farmers markets you will find across the country, selling fresh local produce.
+Whilst in the UK, be sure to try one of the alcoholic tipples - from the many craft breweries and distilleries, a booming industry, to the whiskies of Scotland.

 Some meals are included as part of your tour – please check your individual departure for the relevant meal inclusions

-The UK offers lots for visitors to buy.
+The UK offers lots of good quality, locally made items for visitors to buy.
 From its clothing shops, its handicrafts, pottery, food and drink, artwork and trinkets, you will be sure to bring something home with you.

 • Opening Hours

 In the cities and towns, most retail shops are open from 9am – 5pm Monday–Saturday, though may vary locally.
 Some larger shops and supermarkets are open later into the evening.
-Most shops are open on Sundays, but with reduced hours of 10am-4pm.
+Many shops are open on Sundays with reduced opening hours 10am-4pm.

 Numerous shops in UK offer a VAT refund when leaving the country.
 Please ask the salesperson whether tax-free shopping applies to the shop in question.